doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

                           idvar = "Year",
                           direction = "long")
 ```
-We received the table with columns: Year, Month, Deviation, and the following values: temperature for January 1880, January 1881, January 1882..... and so on.
+In result, we have received the table with columns: Year, Month, Deviation, and the following values: temperature for January 1880, January 1881, January 1882..... and so on.
 ```r
 > head(nasa.reshaped)
          Year Month Deviation